Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

 - rofi bluetooth/network menu
 - dynamically hide waybar icons?
 - waybar update module with topgrade?
-- blue transparency all over cuz water
+- blue transparency + ui elements (like the waybar clock or calendar) inside bubbles all over cuz water
 - prioritize being fast
 - some sort of way to centralize all your configs easily and BE ABLE TO ADD THEM MANUALLY TOO. so like look in the docsof the random ass package u just installed to find where the config is and add it manually. base on umcli?
 - get rid of all the bs packages like the perl shit?? where does perl even come from? is it from UM? is it needed?